emmatyping/cpython/Modules/_zstd/README.md

 1. ~~Add pyzstd license~~
 2. ~~Remove seekable_zstdfile~~
 3. ~~Make and use `compression` namespace a la hashlib (and re-export other compression formats)~~
-4. Windows build system support (ref https://devguide.python.org/developer-workflow/extension-modules/#updating-msvc-project-files)
-5. Set thread defaults
+4. ~~Set thread defaults~~
-6. More tests!
+5. More tests!
-7. Add integrations with other modules (i.e. zipfile, tarfile)
+6. Add integrations with other modules (i.e. zipfile, tarfile)
-8. Go over class __init__/class docs to see if they should be refactored
+7. Go over class __init__/class docs to see if they should be refactored
-9. Fuzzing (upstream libfuzzer integration and use it)
+8. Fuzzing (upstream libfuzzer integration and use it)
-10. Documentation
+9. Documentation
+10. Windows build system support (ref https://devguide.python.org/developer-workflow/extension-modules/#updating-msvc-project-files)
+11. Remove `_set_pledged_input_size`
+12. Remove `_reset_session`?
-11. Draft PEP
+12. Draft PEP

 After-PEP posting:
 1. Ask about compile guard for OUTPUT_BUFFER_MAX_BLOCK_SIZE ?